 The Dipole-Dipole array was far superior in terms of resolution and depth penetration.

 However, the SuperSting™ instrument is noise insensitive, and it rarely needs to rely on the Schlumberger or the Wenner array for a stronger signal level.
-There are other implications to now wanting to use Wenner.
-The Wenner array on top of being less resolving is that it is a single channel array which means that the time to collect the data is slow if you can't utilize all eight channels.
+There are other implications to now wanting to use the Wenner array.
+The Wenner array (on top of being less resolving) is a single channel array which means that the time to collect the data is slow if you can't utilize all eight channels.

 Based on the survey and the data AGI’s instruments were able to provide, the anomalies centered around the local coordinates 565 and 620 were drilled and grouted.
-The anomaly around 565 is a fracture zone with associated cave and the anomaly at 620 is a cavity.
+The anomaly around 565 was designated a fracture zone with an associated cave and the anomaly at 620 was designated as a cavity.
 The two systems were injection grouted using 703 cubic meters of a mixture consisting of 50% water, 14% cement and 36% sand.

 Benefits & Similar Applications